 For instance you can claim about 2.5 percent of the cost of construction under the building allowance – depending on the type of building and its age.
 As a property investor you can also claim depreciation on plant and equipment.
 Even “scrapping”, which involves the disposal and replacement of assets that are part of the investment property, can be part of tax depreciation.

 The surprising part is that a large number of investors don’t claim property depreciation on their rental properties.
 Essentially this means that they are losing the chance to claim what could amount to thousands of Aus dollars.
 How about you?

 Don’t Lose the Opportunity to Claim

 If you are a property investor who has never claimed depreciation, you need to discuss this with your accountant – or with an accountant who has the relevant experience.
 Even if you have never claimed in the past you can still submit an amended tax return that claims depreciation that was legally due in previous years.

 Of course you will need properly kept records and all the relevant data to be able to make these claims.
 But chances are you will have these already – which means that you are already in a position to use your investment property to help cope with financial stress.

-Our Mortgage Options is a leading mortgage broker in the Campbelltown area and we can help you find your ideal investment property that will minimise your financial stress.
+Our Mortgage Options is a leading mortgage broker in Sydney and we can help you find your ideal investment property that will minimise your financial stress.